 International Journal of Prosthodontics & Restorative Dentistry promotes the advanced study and practise of prosthodontics, implants, esthetics, reconstructive dentistry, and restorative dentistry.
 The journal publishes evidence-based original scientific articles presenting relevant and useful information to prosthodontists and restorative dentists.
 Additionally, it publishes reports of innovative techniques, new instructional methodologies, and instructive clinical reports with an interdisciplinary flair.
 The journal is particularly focused on promoting the study and use of cutting-edge technology and positioning prosthodontists and restorative dentists as the early adopters of new technology in the dental community.

-International Journal of Prosthodontics & Restorative Dentistry is owned and managed under the auspices of International Academy of Oral Rehabilitation, JAYPEE being the publisher.
+International Journal of Prosthodontics & Restorative Dentistry is owned and managed by International Academy of Oral Rehabilitation and Jaypee Brothers Medical Publishers (P) Ltd is the publisher.

 International Journal of Prosthodontics & Restorative Dentistry (IJOPRD) publishes Quarterly focussing on the aspects of prosthodontics, implant, esthetics, reconstructive dentistry & restorative dentistry.